The afternoon tea experience at Gleneagles Hotel in Auchterarder Scotland is truly deserving of 5 stars.

 I can’t imagine a better present than giving someone the gift of afternoon tea at Gleneagles!

 Most people are leaning towards wanting experiences over “things” (I’m definitely in this category).

 AS A THANK YOU AT THE END OF MY CULINARY TOUR OF EUROPE, AND THE END OF THE YEAR, there’s a site I want to share with you called Airportag!
-I’ve recently discovered Airportag’s merchandise and fallen in love, and thought you’d flip for them too, so I contacted the company.
-Captain Greg was generous enough to allow me to host a giveaway for three of these lovely 16″ tote bags ($29.90 value, each)!
-They also agreed to send me two to try out, and I’m so excited (of course one of them is GLA), especially since their tote bags, pouches, pillows, t shirts and more are all made in the USA!
+I’ve recently discovered Airportag’s merchandise and fallen in love.
+I thought you’d flip for them too, so I contacted the company.
+Captain Greg was generous enough to allow me to host a giveaway for three of these lovely 16″ tote bags. ($29.90 value, each!)
+They also agreed to send me two to try out, and I’m so excited (of course one of them is GLA).
+All their tote bags, pouches, pillows, t shirts and more are all made in the USA!

 Three individual winners will have their choice of one 16″ Airportag tote bags (many more designs)!

-Besides these awesome tote bags, t-shirts, pillows and other items, they also offer personalized versions, which would make brilliant gifts for the traveler in your life!
-Enter in the Rafflecopter box below (US entrants over 18, only- please.)
+Besides these awesome tote bags, t-shirts, pillows and other items, Airportag also offer personalized versions.
+These would make brilliant gifts for the traveler in your life!

 P.S.
 I managed to pop into downtown Philadelphia to drop off some British treats and an 18th birthday present for my daughter on the way home.
 It just so happened to be parents’ weekend, too.
 I’m not such a bad mother, after all!